43+ Remote Learning Activities for K-12: 2026 Guide

 From lab investigations to community snapshots, students pair original photos with concise captions in a running Doc.
 Visual literacy and technical organization take center stage as the journal grows over time.

-Presentations & Video Products
+Presentations and Video Products

 1. Interactive Presentation

 Instead of passive slides, students respond to polls, draw on diagrams, and explain thinking live.
 You get instant formative data while they get an active learning lane.
+These double as strong bell ringer activities when kept to 5 to 10 minutes at the start of a session.

 2. Slide Presentation Videos